merchantinresidence/abra-docs/schema.md

 ### Product object block

 The `product` block gives you access to the product within the promotion.
-It'll only apply when the product is eligible for an offer with the active promotion.
+It'll only apply when the product is eligible for an offer within the active promotion.

 _An example of a product block to add slashed pricing on all pages_